 Trump's assertions aren't supported even by Trump's own government records, and yet, far too often, his assertions are believed because his rhetoric taps into negative stereotypes of immigrants (particularly those who cross the border without documentation).
 In other words, these are easy lies to believe if one already buy into these negative stereotypes.

 Trump also cited budgetary concerns as a reason for canceling ISAP and FCMP.
 And yet, rather than paying the modest $36/day for the FCMP, the administration is opting instead to pay roughly $319 per person per day for detainment.
-Additionally, ICE has recently entered into several costly contracts to house immigrant families seeking asylum, with for-profit prison organizations, including a four-year $1 billion contract with Corrections Corporation of America , and a $110 million contract with for-profit GEO Group to open a new 1,000-bed immigration detention center in Houston.
+Additionally, ICE has recently entered into several billion-dollar contracts with for-profit prisons to house immigrant families seeking asylum, including a four-year $1 billion contract with Corrections Corporation of America, and a $110 million contract with for-profit GEO Group to open a new 1,000-bed immigration detention center in Houston.
 So Trump is paying over $1 billion compared to the total annual cost of $17.6 million for the FCMP.

 Also, these large detention centers are a boon to communities experiencing lingering economic challenges, because they employ hundreds of local residents, and occupy previously abandoned stores, such as the old Walmart in Brownsville, Texas, currently being used to house some of the children.
 (Note: It’s been widely reported that Jeff Sessions has stock in the private prison system, but appears to be false.
 While some of his mutual funds have invested in a few private prison companies, such funds are highly diversified thus it’s highly unlikely that Sessions would personally benefit from these contracts).